diogoalmeidad/data-repository/05_git.md

 - 'git branch <name>': Creates a new branch;
 - 'git switch <name>' 'git checkout <name>': Switches to that branch;
 - 'git merge <branch_name>': Integrates changes made from one branch into another branch;
-- 'git checkout <commit_hash>': Checks out a commit, changing the head pointer to the commit you are changing into
+- 'git checkout <commit_hash>': Checks out a commit, changing the head pointer to the commit you are changing into;
+- 'git push': Upload data to a remote repository;
+- 'git remote add <shortname> <URL>': Add a connection to a remote repository named <shortname> at <URL> (creates the connection);
+- 'git remote -v': Lists the remote repository connections in the local repository with shortnames and URLs